moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track ID: Session specific identifier that is used as an alias for the Full Track Name in the Track ID field of the OBJECT ({{message-object}}) message headers of the requested track.
-Track IDs are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages
+Track IDs are shorter than Full Track Names and thus reduce the overhead in OBJECT messages

 * Subscribe ID: Subscription Identifer from the incoming subscription request